maxxsh/GifthealthEngineeringProject/README.md

 - `parseLine()` is checked with valid and invalid lines
 - `processEvents()` is checked with the sample event list
 - `formatReport()` is checked with the expected output text
+- stdin behavior should be covered with an integration style test that runs the CLI end to end

+I think this is enough for a small project like this.
+It gives confidence in the core rules without making the test file too heavy.

+## Tradeoffs

+I chose readability over clever code.
+I did not try to make a fancy framework or over-engineer the solution.

+The main tradeoff is that the output sorting rule is an assumption from the sample, not from the written spec.
+I documented that in the code and here in the README so it is clear why the report appears in that order.

+Another small tradeoff is that the CLI uses simple synchronous file and stdin reads.
+For this size of tool, that is fine and easier to follow.

+## Summary

+This solution is small, but it still tries to show basic production habits: separate logic, test the important parts, and document the choices that are not fully spelled out in the prompt.